ocbe-uio/PriorElicitation/README.md

 ## Local hosting

 You can also host the app on your computer, which is especially useful for developers.
+The app also runs noticeably faster locally than it does on the Shinyapps server.

 Run the following command from an interactive R session (you may have to run `install.packages("shiny")` before to install the Shiny R package):

 ```R
 shiny::runGitHub("PriorElicitation", "ocbe-uio", "dev", "Shiny")